MaskedPaladin/AmericanFootballDB/README.md

 - Documentation
 - Show player stats from specific match
 - Show seasons
-- Delete all entries from tables
+- Delete all entries from tables match and teams
 - Update entries from tables